lgironditmetaz/Mac-MiningPoolHubMonitor/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This repository contains two files from Apple's _GenericKeychain_ sample, these file are covered by the license that can be found in _MiningPoolHub Monitor/Utils/KeychainPasswordItem/LICENSE.txt_.
+This repository contains two files from Apple's _GenericKeychain_ sample, these files are covered by the license that can be found in _MiningPoolHub Monitor/Utils/KeychainPasswordItem/LICENSE.txt_.